 If you own a GoPro camera, then you already know that they're the best way to share those extreme moments with family, friends, and fans alike.
 These videos focus on action and as such, need to run smoothly to help share the energy of the moment with your audience.
 To have that video stutter, lag, or anything else that negatively affects playback defeats the purpose of having them.

 Here's our guide to helping you fix those annoying GoPro video glitches on your computer.

-The term choppy video is often used to describe a number of issues, but it is basically anything that prevents the video from playing smoothly from start to finish.
+The term choppy video is often used to describe several issues, but it is anything that prevents the video from playing smoothly from start to finish.
 It occurs more often with streaming videos online, but as you might have noticed, it also occurs with recorded videos as well.
-It is caused by a number of ways, but ultimately, it's the computer's inability to process the video to playback smoothly.
+It is caused in several ways, but ultimately, the computer cannot process the video to playback smoothly.

 Here are a couple of ways for you to fix this pesky little problem:

 This should always be the first thing you try as playing them from the SD card can lead to choppy playback

 Step 1: Connect your GoPro device to your computer via USB.

 Step 2: Open "This PC" on your computer and double-click on your GoPro camera.

 Step 3: Double-click "GoPro MTP Client Disc Volume."

 Step 4: Open the DCIM folder and copy or drag & drop all the videos to your desired location on the computer.